TugboatQA/docs/content/starter-configs/tutorials/lagoon.md

       # The UPDATE phase downloads and installs databases, assets, libraries, and dependencies.
       update:
         # Fetch the database from Lagoon and import it.
-        # @TODO: Change this to rsync a pre-dumped file so we're not dumping the database on every build.
+        # @TODO: Change this to rsync a pre-dumped file so we're not dumping the database on every Refresh.
         - lagoon-sync sync mariadb -e "${LAGOON_ENV}" --skip-target-cleanup=true --skip-target-import=true
           --no-interaction
         - zcat /tmp/lagoon_sync_mariadb_*.sql.gz | mysql tugboat